 - Dust and Debris: Dust and debris may build up on your ceiling fan’s blades and motor housing, reducing performance.
-To prevent dust and grime from slowing the fan, clean the blades and motor housing with a gentle brush or moist cloth.
+Clean the blades and motor housing with a gentle brush or moist cloth to prevent dust and grime from slowing the fan.

 - Inspect for Loose Connections: Ceiling fan wiring and motor connections may also affect performance.
 Switch off the fan and carefully examine for loose wires, links, and screws.
 To verify the fan is correctly attached and working at maximum capacity, tighten them.

 - Change Fan Settings: Most ceiling fans have numerous speed settings that may be controlled by a remote or pull chain.
 To optimum airflow, put your fan to maximum speed.
 Check your reversible ceiling fan for season-appropriate orientation.
 The fan should circulate warm air in winter and cold air in summer by rotating counterclockwise.